 Women's Gymnastics (WG)

-Women's competitive gymnastics providesd girls with the opportunity to challegne themselves while building their stregnth, co-ordination and confidence in a fun and challenging environment.
-Focussed on the four olympic apparatus (Vault, Uneven Bars, Beam and Vault), the gymnasts build routines based around Strength, flexibilty, balance and body awareness.
+Women's competitive gymnastics provides girls with the opportunity to challenge themselves while building their strength, co-ordination and confidence in a fun and challenging environment.
+Focused on the four olympic apparatus (Vault, Uneven Bars, Beam and Vault), the gymnasts build routines based around strength, flexibilty, balance and body awareness.